Code of Conduct

 There is no minimal time period for this to be conducted over, the warning to removal can be with in 10 minutes if the behaviour pursuits.
 We also reserve the right to use our discretion, skip go and move immediately to suspension and removal.

-During this process if is possible please inform and communicate with a more senior member of the team who can assist you.
+During this process if is possible please inform and communicate with a more senior member of the team who can assist you or take over the process.
 However should this not be possible please use your best judgement and submit a report afterwards.

 I don’t intend to define exactly what is a nuisance but play nice and listen to the team who are here to help you have fun.